LHC 488: Business and the Public Policy Process

 The Ross School of Business, in conjunction with The Washington Campus, offers a three-credit BBA course in Washington, D.C. in early May.
 Students admitted to the course are designated as "Carson Scholars."

-Carson Scholars Information Session - an information session for Junior BBAs interested in the May 2013 session will be held:
+Carson Scholars Information Sessions - two information session times available for Junior BBAs interested in the May 2014 session:

 - Frequently Asked Questions - in addition to the details listed below, read our Frequently Asked Questions for more information about the Washington Campus program.